itsmohmans/PomoDo/README.md

 - Alarm sound when a session end
 - Dark / Light Themes
 - Progressive Web App (can be installed as an app from the browser)
+- Privacy-friendly: Settings (and any upcoming user data such as stats) are saved locally in the browser.

 <details>
 <summary style='font-size: 21px'> Screenshots </summary>